-In the fiscal year of 2021, the University of California, San Diego, gained a record-breaking $1.54 billion in research funding, with $891 million of this figure coming from federal agencies.
-Some of the projects that this money went into included establishing The Materials Research Science and Engineering Center, investigating solutions to wildfires, and creating a fellowship in addiction psychiatry.
+In the fiscal year of 2021, the University of California, San Diego, gained a record-breaking $1.54 billion in research funding, with $891 million coming from federal agencies.
+Some of the projects this money went into included establishing The Materials Research Science and Engineering Center, investigating solutions to wildfires, and creating a fellowship in addiction psychiatry.
 Best Colleges states that the University of California, San Diego had the seventh-highest research and development expenditure of any college in 2017.
 24/7 Wall Street notes that the college gained the sixth-highest total amount of federal funding in 2015.

 6. Stanford University